-- You are studying at least 25% of an equivalent full-time undergraduate programme.
+- You are studying at least 25% of an equivalent full-time undergraduate course.

-- You're fully enrolled and attending your course (including remote learning).
+- You're fully enrolled and attending your course.

 - You satisfy the residence criteria to be classed as a UK 'home' student for fees and funding purposes.

 - You've applied for the maximum maintenance loan you're entitled to during the 2021/22 academic year.
 If you haven't applied the maintenance loan on religious grounds, email us for advice.

-To get help from the Discretionary Hardship Fund, you must:
+To get help from the NTU Undergraduate Hardship Fund, you must:

-- submit the main DHF application form, a supplementary COVID impact form and required evidence
+- submit the application form and required evidence

 - show a shortfall between your annual income and expenditure.
-This will be assessed against the standard hardship fund assessment criteria.
+We'll assess this against the standard hardship fund assessment criteria.